HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 Book refundable flights and stays

 Also, when searching flights online, look closely at what’s included with the ticket, paying special attention to flight changes and cancellations.
-You may have to pay more for refundable tickets, but for this holiday season in particular it’s worth it.
+You may have to pay more for refundable tickets, but for the holiday season it’s worth it.

 Wait to book your hotel